 This post contains sponsored links.
 The opinion that I expressed are mine alone.
 In the past 2 years Lilly has sadly slowly out grown our Bob Revolution stroller that we invested in once we knew Lilly had long-term mobility issues.
 The Bob was our go to equipment for long outings like shopping, going to the… Continue reading A Convaid Cruiser Stroller For Lilly

+This post has affiliate links in it.
+The opinion in expressed in it are mine alone.
 Today I am talking about something I have never blogged about but is a huge part of our life.....Essential Oils.
 It honestly has been a life saviour in our household with Lilly's Chronic Pain.
-The first time I ever heard about Essential Oils was through other bloggers, (reading all those post!)
-Last week with Lilly… Continue reading Essential Oils & Us
+The first time I ever… Continue reading Essential Oils & Us

 Ellen Stumbo started a conversation on her Facebook page surrounding the article #SayTheWord, Not "Special Needs".
 It was interesting reading other people's perspectives but I realized something: My perspective comes from having a personal relationship with words like: Disabled, Special Needs, Handicap, Stupid, Slow Learner All these words that have at one point been used… Continue reading I Am Not Disabled, Special Needs Or Handicap